Before I dive into The Peter Principle, and what it means to rise to your level of incompetence, I want to relate a story.

 Peter contends that the employee, once they realize that they’re Incompetent in their role, will grow increasingly frustrated in the position, which results, in the end, in an unmotivated and potentially less productive employee.

-The Peter Principle applies to everyone, business owner and team member alike of course.
+The Peter Principle applies to everyone, business owner and team members alike of course.
 The point of this post isn’t to address how you can fix this from a management perspective, but rather to make you aware of how the growth of your business could be impacted by your inability to manage beyond your ceiling.

 If your revenues or profits are stagnant, or worse declining, the problem is likely something that the business owner is doing wrong.
 Sometimes it takes an outside force, person, influence, or factor to jolt you into recognizing that you, the business owner, could be your business’s problem.
 Maybe it’s time to look at what you’re doing wrong or seek outside assistance from a coach or consultant to help you be objective about what ails your business.